Kris Kobach: Prosecutions of voter fraud

-Critics of Kobach, including the Southern Poverty Law Center, claimed he overreaches on cases that district attorneys deemed not worth prosecuting, and alleged that he was motivated by racism.
+Critics of Kobach, including the Southern Poverty Law Center, claimed he overreached on cases that district attorneys deemed not worth prosecuting, and alleged that he was motivated by racism.
 In his 2020 U.S. Senate campaign, Kobach hired a white supremacist who had also backed his 2018 gubernatorial campaign.
-In 2017, while vetting Kobach as a potential appointee for the administration of Donald Trump, the Republican National Committee raised "White Supremacy" as a possible problem affecting such an action.
+In 2017, while vetting Kobach as a potential appointee for the administration of Donald Trump, the Republican National Committee raised "white supremacy" as a possible problem affecting such an action.
 Ron Weems, intending only to vote in local elections in Kansas and Colorado, paid a $5,000 fine.
 Sharon Farris pleaded guilty to having voted in Kansas and Colorado, which cost her $3,000 plus $158 in court costs.
 Lee Orr took an Alford Plea and paid $500 for voting early in Wyandotte County, Kansas and casting a ballot in church across the border in Missouri, as well as $200 in attorney's fees.
 Preston Christensen voted in both Kansas and Texas which cost him $1,000.
 David Haddock paid a thousand dollar fine plus $558 more in a lab fee and court costs.
 Que Fullmer paid the same for false swearing.
 College student Bailey McCaughey, voting in Kansas for the first time didn't realize her mother had cast a mailed ballot for her in Colorado, an "honest mistake."
 She paid a $500 fine plus $158 in court costs.
 Kobach had warned Kansans about swarms of conspirators waiting across the U.S. southern border to vote and a non-citizen, V.D.
 Garcia Bebeck, voted twice in 2012 and once again in 2014.
 It cost him $5,000.

-Kobach had examined 84 million votes that were cast in 22 states, but referred only 14 cases to be prosecuted.
+Kobach had examined 84 million votes that were cast in 22 states, but referred only 14 cases for prosecution.
 University of Kansas assistant professor of political science Patrick Miller includes voter intimidation as a form of fraud.
 "The substantially bigger issue with voter fraud has been election fraud being perpetrated by election officials and party officials tampering with votes ...
 It is not the rampant problem that the public believes that is there.
 Kris Kobach says it is.
 Donald Trump says it is.
 And the data just aren't there to prove it.
 It's a popular misconception that this is a massive problem."

 A Brennan Center for Justice report calculated that rates of actual voter fraud are between 0.00004 percent and 0.0009 percent.
 The Center calculated that someone is more likely to be struck by lightning than to commit voter fraud.